LuisMarinelli/MyLanguages/README.md

 # MyLanguages

-This is a simple midia to show my Programs Languages that I use.
-Feels free to use too (if it yours language)!
+This is a simple mídia file to show the languages ​​of the programs that I use.
+Feel free to use it too - if it's your language!